AttieLab-Systems-Genetics/Documentation/ShinyApps.md

 It is helpful to think carefully about how to modularize apps, much as we do with functions, so that we can debug piece by piece.

-R language apps developed by [Brian Yandell](https://github.com/byandell) using the
+R language apps developed with collaborators by [Brian Yandell](https://github.com/byandell) using the
 [Shiny](https://shiny.posit.co/)
 package